 The luteal phase is the two-week period between embryo transfer and the pregnancy test.
 You will be encouraged to limit your activity for 24 hours after the transfer.
 Your movement can be increased gradually over the next few days to non-strenuous, non-aerobic pursuits.
 Many women return to work the following day if their job is not strenuous.

 The progesterone medication you start taking after egg retrieval can sometimes cause cramping, nausea, bloating and tiredness.
 An analgesic may be taken to relieve any discomfort.
 If you are concerned about any symptoms, speak to a fertility coordinator.

 Vaginal spotting or bleeding may occur before you are due for your pregnancy test.
-This does not always mean that treatment was unsuccessful.
+This does not always mean that your treatment was unsuccessful.
 You should continue using any medications until a full period begins and/or the blood test results are known.
-Progesterone itself may delay your period, and this does not necessarily mean that you are pregnant.
+Progesterone itself may delay your period, and this likewise does not necessarily mean that you are pregnant.

 Your pregnancy blood test will be carried out about 14 days after embryo transfer.
 It is important to look after yourself in that time, which is often emotionally charged with expectation and anxiety.
 We understand this can be difficult and encourage you to call us for support if you are finding it especially hard to deal with the stress of waiting.

 There are some potential risks and side effects associated with IVF procedures including: